 The Yorkshire Gentry favoured the King in the proportion 4 to 1 at the beginning of the war.
 According to David Hey in his “Yorkshire from AD 1000”, most ordinary families were neutral in the summer of 1642 and many remained neutral throughout the war…but, where politics prevailed, it was not uncommon for family members to fight on opposite sides.
+Where towns were occupied at different times by the two sides of the conflict, ordinary people could be conscripted by each army in turn.
 What a tragedy is civil war, where neighbours and families must fight neighbours and families, in this case because the King and the Parliament quarrelled.

 The Adversaries in Yorkshire

 - William Cavendish of Bolsover (1592-1676), Earl (later Marquis) of Newcastle-on-Tyne, Commander of the Northern Counties.

 - Sir William Savile of Thornhill Hall (near Dewsbury) (1612-1644), Second in Command (and uncle to Parliamentarian Sir John Savile of Lupset).

 - Lieutenant-General George Goring (1608-1657) – Baron Goring, General of Horse.

 - Henry Belasyse (Bellasis) (1604-1647) Knight of the Shire (Yorkshire).